triggerNZ/tin-weather/README.md

 A `Globe[A]` is a data structure representing values of `A` distributed around a sphere.
 It is applicative but not monadic.
 All weather states are represented as globes.
 The final representation of weather is represented as a `Globe[(Temperature, Pressure, Humidity, Cloud, Precipitation)]`.

+Of course, `A` can be anything, data or functions.

 ##### Laziness